prepare.blog

 Key Takeaways

-• Write a one-page family emergency plan today — it costs nothing and puts you ahead of most households.
+• Write a one-page family emergency plan tonight — it's free, takes one evening, and puts you ahead of most households.

-• Designate three meeting points (home, neighborhood, out-of-area) and assign an out-of-area contact for check-ins.
+• Designate three meeting points and an out-of-area contact so separated family members can reconnect fast.

-• Build a 72-hour kit starting with water (1 gallon per person per day), medications, and a printed contact card.
+• Build a 72-hour kit starting with water (1 gallon per person per day), medications, and printed contact cards — then extend toward two weeks.

-• Practice evacuation and communication drills at least twice a year — then debrief and update.
+• Run evacuation and communication drills at least twice a year, debrief every time, and update the plan based on what actually happened.

-• Text before you call in a disaster — SMS gets through overloaded networks when voice calls fail.
+• Text before you call during a disaster — SMS punches through overloaded networks when voice calls won't connect.

 Family Emergency Plan: A Practical Step-by-Step Guide

-In 12 years of emergency response across the Pacific Northwest — from ice storms knocking out power for a week to wildfire evacuations with 30 minutes’ notice — the families who handled it best always had one thing in common: a simple written family emergency plan they had actually practiced.
+Twelve years of emergency response across the Pacific Northwest — ice storms that knocked power out for a week, wildfire evacuations with 30 minutes’ notice, flooding that turned neighborhoods into islands — and the families who handled it best always shared one thing: a simple written family emergency plan they’d actually practiced.

 Not a binder full of theories.
-Not a basement full of gear they’d never opened.
-A one-page plan on the fridge, a few rehearsed actions, and the confidence that comes from knowing what to do when the lights go out or the sky fills with smoke.
+Not a basement stacked with gear they’d never opened.
+A one-page plan on the fridge, a few rehearsed actions, and the quiet confidence that comes from knowing what you’ll do when the lights go out or the sky fills with smoke.

-This guide walks you through building that plan from scratch.
-I’m Josh Baxter, a FEMA-trained Wilderness First Responder who has helped Pacific Northwest families prepare for and respond to disasters since 2014.
-Everything here is based on what I’ve seen work in the field — and what I’ve watched fail.
+I’m Josh Baxter, FEMA-trained Wilderness First Responder.
+I’ve been helping Pacific Northwest families prepare for and respond to disasters since 2014, and everything in this guide is built on what I’ve seen work in the field — and what I’ve watched fail spectacularly.

 How to Make a Family Emergency Plan in 8 Steps

-That’s the framework.
-Now let’s build each step out so you can actually execute it.
+That’s the skeleton.
+Now let’s put muscle on each step so you can actually execute it.

 Key Definitions

-• Family emergency plan: A short written set of actions and contacts your household follows during an emergency, including evacuation routes, shelter-in-place steps, who does what, and where to meet.
+• Family emergency plan: A short written set of actions and contacts your household follows during an emergency — evacuation routes, shelter-in-place steps, who does what, and where to meet.

-• Go-bag (grab-and-go bag): A portable bag per person with at least 72 hours of basic supplies.
+• Go-bag (grab-and-go bag): A portable bag per person with at least 72 hours of basic supplies, ready to walk out the door.

-• Shelter in place: Staying indoors and sealing the space to avoid outside hazards.
+• Shelter in place: Staying indoors and sealing the space to avoid outside hazards like chemical spills or wildfire smoke.

-• Evacuation drill: A practiced sequence for leaving a home or building quickly and meeting at a designated location.
+• Evacuation drill: A practiced sequence for leaving your home quickly and meeting at a designated location.

 Why a Family Emergency Plan Matters

-Here’s a stat that still surprises people: fewer than half of U.S. households have any kind of disaster plan, according to FEMA’s National Household Survey.
+Here’s a stat that still hits me every time I teach a workshop: fewer than half of U.S. households have any kind of disaster plan, according to FEMA’s National Household Survey.
 That means most families will face their first real emergency with zero preparation.

 I’ve seen the difference firsthand.
 During the 2020 Labor Day windstorms in Oregon, entire communities evacuated under Level 3 (“Go Now”) orders.
-The families who had a written family disaster plan — even a basic one — got out faster, forgot less, and reunited sooner.
-The families without plans stood in their driveways trying to remember what to grab while ash fell around them.
+Families who had a written family disaster plan — even a basic one — got out faster, forgot less, and reunited sooner.
+The families without plans?
+They stood in their driveways trying to remember what to grab while ash rained down around them.

 Emergency planning for families matters for three concrete reasons:

-• It reduces decision fatigue under stress.
-When adrenaline spikes, your brain’s executive function drops.
-A written plan offloads the critical decisions to a calmer version of yourself — the one who wrote the plan last Tuesday.
+• It slashes decision fatigue under stress.
+When adrenaline spikes, your brain’s executive function drops hard.
+A written plan offloads the critical decisions to a calmer version of yourself — the one who wrote it last Tuesday evening.

-• It ensures essential needs are covered when services fail.
-Water, medications, communication — these aren’t guaranteed in a disaster.
+• It covers essential needs when services fail.
+Water, medications, communication — none of these are guaranteed in a disaster.
 Your plan bridges that gap.

-• It dramatically improves the chance of reuniting separated household members.
+• It dramatically improves your odds of reuniting separated household members.
 Pre-designated meeting points and an out-of-area contact turn a panicked search into a simple check-in.

 Step 1: Assess Your Risks